RussOakham/Avengers-Snap/README.md

 In a code editor of your choice;

 1. Go to [GitHub.com](https://github.com/)
-2. Login to my account.
-3. Click on 'Responsitories'
+2. Click on 'Responsitories'
-4. Click on 'Avengers Snap'
+3. Click on 'Avengers Snap'
-5. Click on the 'Code' button.
+4. Click on the 'Code' button.
-6. Under 'HTTPS' click the clipboard icon to the right of the URL.
+5. Under 'HTTPS' click the clipboard icon to the right of the URL.
-7. In your IDE of choice, open a repository or create a new repository.
+6. In your IDE of choice, open a repository or create a new repository.
-8. Open Terminal ('Terminal' then 'New Terminal' from the top ribbon menu in GitPod.)
+7. Open Terminal ('Terminal' then 'New Terminal' from the top ribbon menu in GitPod.)
-9. Type 'git clone', paste URL link and press enter.
+8. Type 'git clone', paste URL link and press enter.

 Additional information around these cloning steps can be found on [GitHub Pages Help Page](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).